nus-oss/cs3281-AY1617S2-website/students/AY1617S2/thenaeshElango/ThenaeshElango-Resume.md

 * _August 2015 - December 2015_
 * _August 2016 - December 2016_
 * Led a discussion group of 8 students, teaching them programming initially from a functional perspective and later from an imperative perspective.
+* Taught in JavaScript (initially severely restricted, more features allowed each week).
 * Graded programming assignments and midterm examinations.
 * Created and maintained teaching materials for the course.
 * Handled administrative work for various aspects of the course.